-- 1) Call the CPS Student Safety Center (773-553-3335) to report the incident. - 2) For a student in fifth (5th) grade or below, school staff shall consult with the Law Department (773 553-1700) prior to reporting the act to CPD. - 3) School administrators and district officials will assess the alleged behavior using the below criteria and determine whether CPD must be notified, including the manner of notification.
+- 1) Call the CPS Student Safety Center (773-553-3335) to report the incident. - 2) For a student in fifth (5th) grade or below, school staff shall consult with the Law Department (773 553-1700) prior to reporting the act to CPD. - 3) School administrators shall consult with district officials from the Office of School Safety and Security to assess the alleged behavior and student needs using the below criteria to determine whether CPD must be notified, including the manner of notification.
 All CPD notifications should be recorded in Aspen within 24 hours.
-School officials should consider factors including: - Whether the behavior is related to a student's disability as outlined in their IEP/504.
-School can contact their ODLSS District Representative for additional support.
+School and district officials should consider factors including: - Whether the behavior is related to a student's disability as outlined in their IEP/504.
+Schools can contact their OSD District Representative for additional support. - The severity of the alleged behavior and the degree of harm to people in the school community, including students and CPS staff members,

-- The severity of the alleged behavior and the degree of harm to people in the school community, including students and CPS staff members, - Whether a person was physically injured as a result of the student's conduct, - The student's age, developmental needs, or known trauma history. - 4) In the event that police must be notified, administrators shall make all reasonable efforts to contact parents/guardians prior to contacting CPD.
+- Whether a person was physically injured as a result of the student's conduct, - The student's age, developmental needs, or known trauma history. - 4) In the event that police must be notified, administrators shall make all reasonable efforts to contact parents/guardians prior to contacting CPD.
 Efforts to contact parents/guardians must include calling all numbers listed on an emergency form and any number supplied by the student, including leaving voice messages when possible if parents/guardians do not answer.
 All parent/guardian contact attempts must be recorded in Aspen. - 5) The school shall follow the Requirements for Police Interactions listed below for any police interaction with students on school grounds. - 6) The school principal or designee will use the SCC to determine the appropriate intervention(s) and/or consequence(s) to address a student's behavior.